Kunlong1994/lab3/Other-ways-to-connect-IxE-to-your-computer.md

 ixe[00] ip is xxx.xxx.xxx.xxx <-- this will be your ixe number and the IP it has currently
 ```

+**NOTE: A RedRover IP will be on 10.xxx.xxx.xxx.
+If you get something like 192.xxx.xxx.xxx then you are probably connected to `DeviceFarm`**

 6. Tell your Pi to run the `startup_mailer.py` code when your pi reboots using `cron` (a [cool Unix tool](https://en.wikipedia.org/wiki/Cron) that allows you to automate things on your machine)